rfarley3/mc-gt/README.md

 # MC-GT
 MC-707 and MC-101 (how-to and projects) for Guitar.

+707 uses BMC, same as AIRD GT-1000 and GX-100, versus COSM GT-1, GT-100 ESC2,
+per FB group.
+707 has JC-120, Fender Twin Reverb, Plexi (MS1959), Mesa Boogie (M/B), Peavey
+EVH (5150), and Matchless DC-30.
+GT/GX has Fender Deluxe Reverb, Vox AC-30, Orange Rockerverb.
+707 lacks variety of pedals, such as no subtypes for Overdrive, Distortion, Fuzz.
+Also lacks spring reverb and some more guitar centric effects.

 ## Wiring
 There are a few ways to connect things up.